balena-io/docs/pages/learn/manage/configuration.md

 ### Adding custom configuration

+Custom configuration section can be used to modify configuration options beyond the ones pre-populated for your device using the balenaCloud dashboard.
+Examples include, [modifying config.txt using configuration variables][boot-config-guide] for Raspberry Pi devices.

-To define custom fleet wide configuration, scroll past the automatically populated variables, then click the *Add custom variable* button in the lower-right corner:
+To define custom fleet wide configuration, scroll past the automatically populated options, then click the *Add custom configuration* button in the lower-right corner:

 <img alt="Add custom fleet" src="/img/configuration/add_fleet_configuration.png" width="100%">